InitialPrefabs/UGUIDOTS/Wiki/Button.md

 ### ButtonTypeAuthoring
 The `ButtonTypeAuthoring` component defines the kind of button.

-There are currently two kinds of buttons
+There are currently three kinds of buttons
 * ReleaseUp
 * PressDown
+* Held

 Clicks are registered based on its type.
 A button type which is `ReleaseUp` will mean that a click is registered when the mouse is let go.
 This is similar to current button behaviors found in desktop operating systems (Window, macOS, \*nix).
 A button type of `PressDown` means that the moment the mouse is pressed - the button will respond.
 This is recommended if you have a something that is very time sensitive and need to have a click registered (e.g. mobile UI that requires rapid tapping).
+A button type of `Held` means that as long as the cursor is on top of the button then, a click is registered.

 ### Button Behavior Script
 The Button Behavior Script is your own authored behavior that you attach to the Button GameObject.
 Because UGUIDots does